alirazajiwani/IC-Text-Recognition/README.md

 ## Internet Access to the Board

 1. Power up the board with PYNQ image.
-2. Press `Windows+R` and type `ncpa.cpl` and Enter.
+2. Press `Windows+R` on the HOST PC and type `ncpa.cpl` and Enter.
-3. If there is no other connection to the PC/Laptop than the Internet connection and Ethernet (PYNQ board) then allow mobile hotspot on the laptop to enable the drop-down menu in the `sharing section` in properties menu.
+3. If there is no connection to the PC/Laptop other than Internet connection and Ethernet (PYNQ board) then allow `mobile hotspot` on the PC to enable the drop-down menu in the `sharing section` in properties menu.
 4. Right click on the the connection from you have internet access.
 Go to:
 Properties-> Sharing -> Check the `Allow other network users to connect through the computer's internet connection`, And press `OK`.
 6. Check the ethernet (connected to board) ipv4 address through properties.
 It should be `192.168.137.1`.